-The Neurosurgical Peripheral Nerve Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a CAST-accredited one-year intensive fellowship in the surgical and medical management of peripheral nerve disorders.
-This is a combined fellowship led by Wilson Ray, MD, with the additional expertise of orthopedic hand surgeon Martin Boyer, MD.
-Additional faculty include: pediatric neurosurgeon T.S.
-Park, MD, orthopedic hand surgeon David Brogan, MD, and orthopedic hand surgeon Christopher Dy, MD.
+The Neurosurgical Peripheral Nerve and Spine Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a CAST-accredited one-year intensive fellowship in the surgical and medical management of peripheral nerve and spinal disorders.
+This is a combined fellowship led by Wilson Z. Ray, MD, with the additional expertise of plastic surgeon Susan Mackinnon, MD, orthopedic hand surgeons David Brogan, MD, and Christopher Dy, MD.

-Didactic training conference, seminars, journal clubs, cadaver courses, and one-on-one instruction are an important part both residency and fellowship education at Washington University in St. Louis.
-The peripheral nerve fellow will be expected to participate in this didactic training as well as to serve in a role of teaching more junior residents.
-There are 2 one-hour conferences each week and 1 monthly conference that would include neurosurgery and orthopedic conferences.
-The fellow when available will be required to attend these conferences when on the appropriate service.
-The monthly multi-disciplinary peripheral nerve conference is a didactic case based conference where presentation of upcoming or recently completed cases are presented by the faculty.
-This occurs on the first Tuesday of the month from 6:15 a.m. to 7 a.m.
-The neurosurgery case clinical conference is weekly and it is from 5 to 6 p.m.
-This a case-based presentation conference of cranial, spinal and peripheral nerve cases for both fellows and residents.
-On Wednesday, we have grand rounds from 7 to 8 a.m.
-Additional didactics that are available, but not required, are the core curriculum didactic lectures, preoperative conferences, journal club, and M&M conferences.
+Didactic training conferences, seminars, journal clubs, cadaver courses, and one-on-one instruction are an important part of both residency and fellowship education at Washington University in St. Louis.
+The fellow will be expected to participate in this didactic training while also teaching junior residents.
+There are several one-hour conferences each week and one monthly multidisciplinary conference that includes neurosurgery and orthopedics.
+The fellow, when available, will be required to attend these conferences when on the appropriate service.
+Additional didactics that are available, but not required, include: core curriculum didactic lectures, preoperative conferences, journal club, and M&M conferences.
 There are occasions where the fellow will be asked to lead the resident conference and teaching of the junior residents.

-There will be research training or research opportunities.
-The fellow will be able to complete basic science research projects with research mentors during the fellowship.
+There will be opportunity for additional translational research training.
 The fellow will meet with Dr. Ray to devise a plan for clinical and research endeavors and discuss opportunities for research in the various basic science labs.
-Potential mentors from both neurosurgery and orthopedic surgery, as well as basic science departments, will be reviewed with the fellow at that time.
+Potential mentors from both neurosurgery, plastic surgery, orthopedic surgery, as well as basic science departments, will be reviewed with the fellow at that time.
 The fellow is expected to work with Washington University medical students and neurosurgery residents on these projects.

 Washington University enjoys a wide range of clinical pathologies from both common-place carpal tunnel release to more unusual large brachial plexus reconstructions with nerve transfers and nerve grafting procedures.
-The fellow will have ample opportunity to participate in both inpatient and outpatient management of various pathologies, seeing this from multiple viewpoints of both orthopedic and neurosurgical strategies.
-At the conclusion of the fellowship, the fellow will have mastered patient selection in regard to surgery operative decision-making and the technical details of microsurgery and taking care of all peripheral nerve pathologies.
+The fellow will have ample opportunity to participate in both inpatient and outpatient management of various nerve and spinal pathologies.
+At the conclusion of the fellowship, the fellow will have mastered patient selection in regard to surgical decision-making and the technical details of microsurgery and taking care of all peripheral nerve and spinal pathologies.

 Eligibility Criteria and Contact